Skip to main content

 Single-cell protein (SCP) is a high-quality protein produced by microbes, which in this particular case feed on hydrogen.
 It is considered a promising food source to manufacture in the event of an abrupt sunlight reduction global catastrophe.
 Hydrogen SCP production is resource-intensive but can be scaled up to meet the world’s protein demands within six years after a catastrophe.

-Nuclear winter, Research and development (R&D), Single Cell Protein (SCP)
+Abrupt Sunlight Reduction Scenario (ASRS), Nuclear winter, Economic analysis, Research and development (R&D), Single Cell Protein (SCP)

 Abstract